jathin1407/Uber-Ride-Data-Analysis/README.md

 - Created a new column `RTRIP` to identify round trips where `START*` and `STOP*` locations match.

 ### 9. Visualizing the Data
-- Used Python visualizations (matplotlib & seaborn) to analyze ride distribution trends:
+- Used Python visualizations (matplotlib) to analyze ride distribution trends:
-  - **Heatmaps** for correlation analysis
   - **Bar charts** for categorical data comparisons
-  - **Line plots** for trends over time
-  - **Histograms** for ride duration distribution

 ### 10. Saving Cleaned Data
-- Saved the cleaned and processed dataset to `UberDatasetCleaned.csv`.
+- Saved the cleaned and processed dataset to `Uber_Cleaned.csv`.

 ## Dashboard Insights